 The Art Of Clyfford Still

-Clyfford Still is an Abstract Expressionism painter who has known to be part of the color field movement of abstract expressionism.
+Clyfford Still is an Abstract Expressionism painter who is known to be part of the color field movement of abstract expressionism.
 He is one of the first generations of abstract expressionists who developed a new and powerful approach to painting; this new approach to art would influence art and the world for many years.

 Clyfford Still developed his unique signature style in San Francisco between 1946 and 1950 while teaching at the California School of Fine Arts in San Francisco (now the San Francisco Art Institute).

-Gradually he would increase the size of the shapes and the size of his canvas as he wanted the viewers to be enveloped in a massive field of color – or pure sensation and saturation of color.
+Gradually, he would increase the size of the shapes and the size of his canvas as he wanted the viewers to be enveloped in a massive field of color – or pure sensation and saturation of color.

 Like many other color field painters in Abstract Expressionism, Clyfford Still wanted the art to speak for itself because the paintings were about helping to present a contemplative or meditational response to the viewers.